ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 If you experience very low frames and bad jittering please restart the phone and try again sometimes the phone does things in the background that hurt performance.
 The app should run smoothly at 60fps.

 I have tested everything on the S7 if you have problems getting it to work please open a new issue and let me know.

+Overheating on the S7 might be an issue.
+Sticking wet toilet paper to the back of the phone is an effective, cheap and simple solution.

 # Support this Project: